one-data-model/one-data-model.github.io/_pages/overview.md

 - Normalization of device models result in common platform code for rules. scenes, etc.
 - Normalization of the data and interaction models for improved customer experience.
 - Ultimate convergence of protocols, fewer adapter codes needed.
-- Reuse of the SDF language for ST internal models.

 ## The description format